anaisneron/skills/process-mapper.md

 **Actions Client Requises:**
 - What does the client need to provide or configure BEFORE this can work?
-- Be ultra-specific: "Fill in the 'competitor_urls' field in Pipedrive for each active client" not "provide competitor information"
+- Be ultra-specific: "Fill in the 'competitor_urls' field in CRM for each active client" not "provide competitor information"

 ### Phase 3 — Build the Cartographie Globale